 Note that this may not be a completely comprehensive travel checklist.
 We are not responsible for omissions.

 This is the most obvious, but also the most stressful.
-I have the most difficult time figuring out exactly how much I need to bring.
+I have the most difficult time figuring out exactly how much I need to bring on my vacation.
 It’s a delicate balance between packing every single thing you may possibly need and keeping your bags lightweight.

 Before you start packing, take a look at the weather for your upcoming vacation.
 If you are going to multiple destinations, make sure that you check each spot.
 I remember going to Hawaii and San Francisco on our honeymoon, and completely forgetting that San Francisco weather can be chilly.
 I ended up adding a few San Francisco sweatshirts to my wardrobe during that trip!

-We have travel packing lists here that you can download.
+We have travel ultimate packing lists here that you can download.
 These vacation packing checklists may not include everything that you need, but they should be a good start.
 If you are traveling to Europe, you can check out our Europe packing list with some additional items to bring.
 Our travel packing lists are separated based upon the type of trip you are taking (with different lists for a beach vacation, theme park vacation, and city vacation).